CDLUC3/N2T/ansible/README.md

 ansible-playbook -i hosts deploy_n2t.yaml -e n2t_version=0.7.0
 ```

-Updating a development deployment can be done without puppet.
+Updating a development deployment can be done without puppet (only applies to the dev server).
 After logging in as `ezid` user:

 ```
 cd ~/install/n2t/ansible